A short introduction to Monstrous Moonshine: Monstrous Moonshine

 The transition matrix from the basis of characteristic functions to the basis of irreducible characters is called the \textit{character table} of $G$.
-Computing the character table of a given finite group $G$ is the holy grail of the character theory of $G$. \\
+Computing the character table of a given finite group $G$ is the holy grail of the character theory of $G$.
+Standard references on finite group theory and characters of finite groups are \cite{serre} and \cite{fultonharris}.\\